poteat/personal-web/content/post/programming/higher-kinded-types.md

 tags: [typescript, programming, type-system]
 ---

 A comprehensive introduction to Higher Kinded Types in TypeScript, exploring how to encode and utilize these powerful abstractions from functional programming.
+HKTs enable type constructors that take other type constructors as arguments - imagine `Functor<F>` that works for any `F<T>` whether it's `Array<T>`, `Promise<T>`, or `Option<T>`.
+Through encoding techniques using interface augmentation and symbol keys, we can simulate HKTs in TypeScript, making possible advanced functional patterns like monadic composition and type-safe algebraic structures previously impossible in the language.

 <!--more-->